tjguk/networkzero/docs/index.rst

     and weeks.
 Please do take it for a spin, but don't base any long-term plans on the current API.
 TJG

+    **21st April 2016** Still a lot of development going on.
+APIs changing and approaches shifting slightly.
+As before, please feel free to try out but not stable yet.
+TJG

 NetworkZero makes it easier to use Python to connect things together across the.
 It's especially focused on the classroom or club situation where short-lived programs need to discover